LunaticFrisbee/Codeforces-Portal/README.md

 # Codeforces-Portal

 ## About
-Insert personal API key and secret in the index.js file to see the friends feature :)
+Insert personal API key and secret in the index.js file before running the program to get the full experience of the functionalities present.